sudomistress/versity/content/blog/behind-curtain-rediscovering-self/index.md

 ## Sum of all parts

-Grudginly accepting the vulnerabilty found in being human has given me a new way of looking at things.
-At the core of who I am I am someone who wants to spread love and compassion, but to do that effectively, I have to be able to do that with myself.
+Grudgingly accepting the vulnerabilty found in being human has given me a new way of looking at things.
+At the core of who, I am I am someone who wants to spread love and compassion, but to do that effectively, I have to be able to do that with myself.

 Again, not an easy task.
 There's always a new subject to learn, a person to speak with, a book to read, a game to play, (insert whatever excuse you want here cause I sure do)!